 About me

 I am a bioinformatician and computational biologist who leverages -omics analyses to tell data-driven stories that deepen our understanding of microbial interactions.
+I currently work at Barnwell Bio, an agricultural biotech startup using environmental biosurveillence to provide actionable insights into poultry health.
 Previously, I was a NSF Ocean Sciences Postdoctoral Fellow in the Department of Microbiology & Plant Pathology at UC Riverside advised by Dr. Jason Stajich.
-While there I worked on a variety of computational projects (genomic, metagenomic and phylogenomic) at the interface of both host (insect, amphibian, seaweed and seagrass) and microbe (bacteria, fungi, virus) interactions.
+While there I worked on a variety of computational genomic, metagenomic and phylogenomic projects across a range of host-microbe systems.
 I received my Ph.D. in Integrative Genetics and Genomics at UC Davis in Dr. Jonathan Eisen’s laboratory where I studied the seagrass microbiome and seagrass mycobiome.
 I received my B. A. in Molecular and Cell Biology with a Genetics, Genomics and Development emphasis from UC Berkeley in the spring of 2013.
 While at UC Berkeley I participated in research in Dr. Ellen Simms’ lab on multiple projects involving rhizobia-legume symbiosis.
-My research interests have ranged from sea to summit and encompassed questions related to host-microbiome interactions, host-microbiome coevolution and understudied fungi.
+My research has spanned from sea to summit and now barn, encompassing questions related to host-microbiome interactions, microbial ecology, and applied agricultural bioinformatics.